The Capricornian Watch, and the truth behind the assassination. Yuseong Haneul. Lavi Chance.

 Jericho’s past was hazy to Olive, but he had seen flashes of it.
 Memories of rolling sandy dunes, of a person in a white cloak extending a hand, of the very same hand offering a pat on the head, of Jericho pulling the trigger on a trembling young Conductor because of that hand.

 You were indoctrinated into ELPIS when you were young… came Atienna’s realization that was filled with a wave of sympathy.

 “Yes,” Jericho affirmed.
 “But I am here now to eliminate them.”

 Jericho swung his conductor, and it hurtled out toward Izsak’s side.
 Izsak quickly conjured a thick pipe to block it.
 The whip wound around the pipe’s body.
 Izsak glanced at it with disinterest that quickly morphed into surprise as white cracks appeared along the steel.
 Izsak released the pipe just as it crumbled to dust.

 “Stay back,” Jericho said as he threw Olive a look over his shoulder.
 “I am able to break apart vitae particles with my conductor.”

 “You could’ve told me that before you swung that thing!”
 Olive snapped as he struggled to a stand.
 “Something isn’t right.
 You know Izsak… This is…”

-Rather than a whip or a sword, it seemed formless.
+Rather than taking the shape of a whip or a sword, the produced vitae seemed formless.

 One of the splinters pierced Izsak’s leg, but the man quickly ripped himself away from it.